OhBoyItsGrelAgain/horion-discord-bot/README.md

-# The Huzo Discord-Bot
+# The Horion Discord-Bot
-The best discord bot available.
-Made by Richard and Felix
+only epic gamers may see this